-Our hand-picked resort here is the beautiful and historic Cambridge Beaches Resort & Spa, long regarded as one of the most romantic resorts in the Caribbean.
+Our hand-picked resort here is the beautiful and historic Cambridge Beaches Resort & Spa, long regarded as one of the most romantic resorts in the Caribbean and regularly named No1 resort in Bermuda.
 Elegance and sophistication abound at this exclusive adults-only retreat.
 Uniquely set on a 30-acre peninsula on the westerly point of this beautiful island, Cambridge Beaches offers world-class service and excellent facilities.

 Still family owned, Cambridge Beaches is the island’s oldest cottage colony, dating back over 300 years.
-Sophisticated and relaxing, this four-star-plus property on the west end of the island (and within walking distance of the village of Somerset) offers activity and tranquillity in equal measure.
+Sophisticated and relaxing, this delightful resort on the west end of the island (and within walking distance of the village of Somerset) offers activity and tranquillity in equal measure.

-As to dining, you will enjoy delicious island-inspired cuisine at three restaurants—the main restaurant, Tamarisk, recognised by Food & Wine magazine as one of the best places to eat in Bermuda.
-Here you will enjoy formal dining with an elegant-casual dress code and delightful candlelit tables on the bayside terrace.
+As to dining, you will enjoy delicious island-inspired cuisine at three restaurants—Tamarisk has been recognised by Food & Wine magazine as one of the best places to eat in Bermuda.
+You can choose formal dining or more relaxed, with an elegant-casual dress code and delightful candlelit tables on the bayside terrace.
 The menu changes daily, and the fish dishes are renowned for being exquisite.